dotnet/roslyn/docs/features/incremental-generators.md

 ## Summary

-Incremental generators are intended to be a new API that exists alongside [source generators](generators.md) to allow users to implement high performance incremental generation strategies.
+Incremental generators are intended to be a new API that exists alongside [source generators](generators.md) to allow users to specify generation strategies that can be applied in a high performance way by the hosting layer.

 ### High Level Design Goals